tesa1/merge_downsample_bams/README.md

 In this tutorial for 2 categories of samples (Category A and B) we will merge the files of interest, index them, check their mapped reads and downsample accordingly.

-**Zwart lab reproducibility means you observe these approved methods and do not deviate from them unless you have very specific scientific reasons**.
+Zwart lab reproducibility means you observe these approved methods and do not deviate from them unless you have very specific scientific reasons.
 In this case, ask for bioinformatic help.

  ## Merging and indexing of filtered bam (MQ20) files from Category A ##